 Welcome to Seinäjoki University of Applied Sciences!

 Some practical issues, instructions and advice are presented on these pages in order to help you to cope in your student life.

 However, no guide book can replace interaction with the local people.
 Don’t hesitate to ask for advice!
-The staff of international relations, the representatives of the student Union SAMO, the Student Pastor, student health care services and other actors are here to help you make the best out of your studies in Seinäjoki UAS.
+The staff of international relations, the representatives of the student Union SAMO, Chaplain of the University, student health care services and other actors are here to help you make the best out of your studies in Seinäjoki UAS.
 You will also get help from your fellow students, teachers, tutors and all the personnel of Seinäjoki University of Applied Sciences.

 We also hope you will become acquainted with the region’s versatile hobby supply, ranging from sports to art and culture, and find activities for your leisure time.
 Feel yourself at home!
 Enjoy the “South Ostrobothnia phase” of your life!
 We hope it will contain great experiences and joy.
 We wish you the best of luck for your studies and practical training.

 Different permits may be needed for entering Finland and staying in the country, depending on the nationality of the individual and the reasons for entering the country.
 All foreigners except citizens of the Nordic countries need a valid passport.

 All students, also exchange students at SeAMK need to report to the Local Register Office to get a personal identity code.

 Citizens of the Nordic countries may arrive, reside, study and work in Finland without limitations.
 They do not need visas, residence or work permits.
 Students from the EU countries and a number of other countries do not need a visa to enter the country.